Building a Healthy Relationship between ESG and Your Supply Chain

 Unifying Silos of Data

-Responsibility and achievements for ESG-related initiatives and goals is shared and driven within each organization.
+Responsibility and achievements for ESG-related initiatives and goals are shared and driven within each organization.
 But it’s important to note that it also extends beyond the four walls of the company.
-In other words, what’s yours is mine and what’s mine is yours.
+In other words, what’s yours is mine, and what’s mine is yours.
 That’s where the relationship really gets taken more seriously.
 Not ready for that level of commitment yet?
 It’s OK.
 Take a breath.

 With 65-95%1 of an organization’s carbon footprint squarely within its value chain, all eyes are on supply chain teams (e.g., procurement, manufacturing, logistics) to put the pedal to the metal to know the ins and outs of their value chain and execute on achieving ESG goals (e.g., lower emissions, diverse suppliers, etc.).
 That’s where e2open’s emphasis on a connected supply chain comes in.
 Managing connections beyond tier one is more important than ever.